Waikato trail notes

 Accomodation

-Pahautea Hut is the only hut in the park.
+• Pahautea Hut is the only hut in the park.
 Sleeps 20 people on two platform bunks with mattresses.

-It has a water supply (recommend you treat the water) but no heating or cooking facilities, so you should take a portable cooker.
+• It has a water supply (recommend you treat the water) but no heating or cooking facilities, so you should take a portable cooker.

-There are also campsites and a camping shelter at the hut.
+• There are also campsites and a camping shelter at the hut.
 Fires are not permitted.

 Intro

 This is a sometimes steep, rough tramping track with some backcountry road walking.
-Please respect track closure during lambing - 1st August to 1st October each year.

 From the Omanawa Stream, follow Pirongia West Road in a southerly direction.
 After 2km, you'll reach the intersection with Pekanui Road.
-Cross over it and continue south/southwesterly along Te Rauamoa Road.
+Cross over it and continue south/southwest along Te Rauamoa Road.
 After 5.5km, you'll reach SH 31/Kāwhia Road.
 Turn southeast (left) and follow it 2.7km and turn southwest (right) into Kaimango Road.
 Follow Kaimango Road for 7.5km to reach the intersection with Honikiwi Road.

-Veer west (right) to remain in Kaimango Road and walk another 200m to the small carpark and stile on the south (left) side of the road.
+At Honikiwi Road veer west (right) to remain in Kaimango Road and walk another 200m to the small carpark and stile on the south (left) side of the road.

 Cross the stile onto a formed farm road and follow the orange markers.
 Then 2km after the rural airstrip, look out for double orange markers.
 It is not obvious but the track goes over a stile here (while the farm road continues on) and into a bush track on an old timber trail.